doubleXnine/MiniOS/readme.txt

 -It's assumed that you use a "x86_64" Linux, or you should rename the "Makefile.i386" to "Makefile" before you run "make image".
 -Now the os allows syscall to re-enter, in other words, you needn't wait a syscall ending before you can run another.
+It's also called Kernel Preemption, in contrast to User Preemption.
 -However, syscall fork and pthread can't work normally now.